traylerphi/lewansoul-lx-16a/README.md

 The download on LewanSoul's website to configure my new servos doesn't play well with Linux.
 In fact, can't load it through wine at all, although I don't blame wine.
 To be fair, the installer and uninstaller work.
 Not finding a linux version in my searches, and I'll need to write most of what this program will do into my REAL project anyway, so why not build a PYQT5 version to share?
-Also, hoping put the code out will help someone else if they want to create their own program for working with these servos.
+Also, I hope that putting this code out will help someone else if they want to create their own Python script for working with these servos through USB.

 # How